 During a lecture, an instructor writes notes for the class on a whiteboard.

-Jayhawks get the job done.
+Jayhawks on the job

 KU students wearing business attire network with local participants during a job fair.